Healthy Homes Assessment Trentham

 Home Assessments Trentham for Rental Properties

-There are a variety of concerns to be able to examine in a home review to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
+There are many concerns you should look for in a house evaluation to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
 Some examples include:

 • Does the home have enough air circulation, including extractor fans?

-The repercussions of not having a Healthy home in relation to regulations under the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can be significant for property owners and landlords.
-For expert assistance, get in touch now and schedule your rental property home evaluation.
+The repercussions of not having an Healthy home that is in compliance with The Residential Tenancies Act and consequently getting on the wrong side of an Tenancy services ruling could be significant for landlords and property managers.
+For specialist guidance, contact us today to schedule your rental property home evaluation.

 home assessments for rental properties